01/W Frequently Asked Questions

 General Synth Sites that include the 01

 SynthZone covers many different synth manufacturers.
 The Korg area is divided into two sections.
-A list of links to many different resources is at http://www.synthzone.com/korg.htm.
-Attached to that section is a running list of questions and answers with the most recent on top.
-This discussion group is at http://www.synthzone.com/msg/korboard.html.
+A list of links to many different resources is at www.synthzone.com/korg.htm.
+There are discussion groups at www.synthzone.com/discuss.htm.

 99Feb12 note: SynthZone requires you to register in order to post questions to the discussion group, but you don't need to register just to look at the postings.

+Previously called Vienxu.
 User comment: "Vienxu has numerous sound banks available as diskimag (PC only) and .zip files.
 That should all but preclude a need for the others."
-[01Sep28hph]

 Korg